aliasgar1978/facts_finder/docs/u_doc/executions_1.rst

 .. admonition:: Notice

-	Make a note that output differs between version to version on devices, and thus it is obvious that parsing may not work every where, as expected incase if format differs from expectation.
+	Make a note that output differs between version to version on devices, and thus it is obvious that parsing may not work every where, incase if format differs from expectation.

 	Make sure to cross-check the generated facts before using it.